lupus-magnus/geocoding/README.md

 ```
 API_KEY=<your_google_api_key_here>
 ```
 After that, you're all set.
 Run `yarn` for installing the dependencies and `yarn dev` for running the project.
+For running the tests, a simple `yarn test` will do the trick as well.

 Good hacking! 👊 🔥